MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 A typical scenario for these cmdlets is to protect all files in a folder by using a rights policy template, or to unprotect a file.

-First, if you have more than one deployment of AD RMS, you will need the names of your AD RMS servers, which you do by using the Get-RMSServer cmdlet to display a list of available servers:
+First, if you have more than one deployment of AD RMS, you need the names of your AD RMS servers, which you do by using the Get-RMSServer cmdlet to display a list of available servers:

 	Get-RMSServer